 with such pleasure, with such joy!...”

 And so I suggest the best way to arrive in Istanbul is by train or boat from Greece. (unless of course you are arriving via taxi from Iraq).
 The connection from Greece is straightforward.
-You can go by car bus or train (if it is running which lately it has not been) through Northern Greece which takes a total of about 21
+You can go by car bus or train (if it is running which lately it has not been) through Northern Greece which takes a total

 hours of driving